 2020 BHP Billiton Science and Engineering Awards

 Subject to announcement regarding the 2021 BHPSEA competition.
-Most prizewinners and a selected number of highly commended entries will be invited to submit their entries into the national 2020 BHP Billiton Science and Engineering Awards.
-Twenty-six finalists (high school only) will be selected to attend an all-expenses paid trip to attend a five day science camp in Melbourne, in February 2020.
+Most prizewinners and a selected number of highly commended entries will be invited to submit their entries into the national 2021 BHP Billiton Science and Engineering Awards.
+Twenty-six finalists (high school only) will be selected to attend an all-expenses paid trip to attend a five day science camp in Melbourne, in February 2021.

 Thanks go to our supporters for providing encouragement to students, teachers and schools and for making these prizes possible.